SAP-archive/teched2020-IIS360/exercises/ex0/README.md

-# Setting up your development environment
+# Getting Started - Setting up your development environment

 Welcome to the workshop 'Creating Simple Fiori elements apps with OData V4'.
 <br>This workshop will guide you step-by-step through the process of creating a Fiori elements floorplans for OData V4 app.